-Chapter 226-14, HRS, Objectives and Policies for Facility Systems - In General.
+Chapter 226-14, HRS.
+Objectives and Policies for Facility Systems - In General.

-- 226-14 HRS: (A) Planning for the State's facility systems in general shall be directed towards achievement of the objectives of water, transportation, waste disposal and energy and telecommunications systems that support statewide social, economic and physical objectives. - (B) To achieve the general facility systems objective, it shall be the policy of this State to: - (1) Accommodate the needs of Hawai'i's people through coordination of facility systems and capital improvement priorities in consonance with State and county plans. - (2) Encourage flexibility in the design and development of facility systems to promote prudent use of resources and accommodate changing public demands and priorities.
+226-14) HRS: (A) Planning for the State's facility systems in general shall be directed towards achievement of the objectives of water, transportation, waste disposal and energy and telecommunications systems that support statewide social, economic and physical objectives.

+(B) To achieve the general facility systems objective, it shall be the policy of this State to: 6/25/13 10692.1 867207 Findings v4

+(1) Accommodate the needs of Hawaii's people through coordination of facility systems and capital improvement priorities in consonance with State and county plans.

+(2) Encourage flexibility in the design and development of facility systems to promote prudent use of resources and accommodate changing public demands and priorities.